HackDeveloperUA/MVVM_ReactiveTyphoon/README.md

-# Classical_MVVM_-NonReactive-
+# MVVM_ReactiveTyphoon
 Implementation of the MVVM pattern on iOS.
-(Without Reactive-Cocoa)
+(With Reactive-Cocoa and Typhoon fraemwork)

 RU: